0xEE00/help/sl-SI/PDOReport.md

-# How To: Prepare PDO report
+# How To: Prepare Delivery Declaration Report

 This topic describes how to prepare PD-O report and prepare the xml data file according to Slovene legislation.